Many buyers underestimate the total costs of buying a house. To help understand the main expenses you will face, here is a guide.

 Survey / Valuation Fees

 All mortgaged property needs to be valued by an independent valuer.
 A basic report is needed by the lender, but a more detailed survey known as a Homebuyers Report is often recommended for the buyer.
 This is especially true where the property is older or has unusual features.
-Fees are usually on a sliding scale based on the valuation, from around £250 for a basic report on property valued at up to £100,000, to approximately £400 for a £300,000 property.
+Fees are usually on a sliding scale based on the valuation, starting at around £200 for a basic report on property valued at up to £100,000, to approximately £375 for a £300,000 property.
+Some lenders offer a basic report free of charge, but you may not receive a copy of the report.

 Higher Lending Charge

+This is a largely historical charge which lenders used to pass on to borrowers.
 Where a lender grants a mortgage above a certain amount, often 75% of the valuation of the property, they are required to arrange for their own protection some ‘additional security’.
-This is usually an insurance policy which would make good any losses they suffered in the event of a repossession and sale, where the sale price does not cover the mortgage debt.
+This was usually an insurance policy which would make good any losses they suffered in the event of a repossession and sale, where the sale price does not cover the mortgage debt.
+Historically, this could add a significant amount to the costs of buying a house, especially for those with smaller deposits.

 Mortgage Adviser Fees

-The process of searching and applying for the most suitable mortgage is now longer, more involved and more difficult than it used to be, and many mortgage advisers now make a charge for their professional services.
-A mortgage brokers who claim to be ‘independent mortgage advisers’ must offer a choice of either a fee plus them keeping any commission received from the lender, or a larger fee and then refunding the commission to you when it is paid, often some time after the mortgage starts.
+The process of searching and applying for the most suitable mortgage is now longer, more involved and more difficult than it used to be.
+Consequently, many mortgage advisers now make a charge for their professional services.
+Mortgage brokers may also receive commission from the lender.

 The total costs of buying a house will therefore vary depending on the value of the house you buy but you need to understand all of them, and when they are payable, before committing yourself.